tanusingh04/tanusingh04/README.md

 ## About Me

-- I am a Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.
+- Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.
-- I focus on building intelligent, scalable, and real-world impactful applications using modern full-stack and AI technologies.
+- Focused on building intelligent, scalable, and real-world impactful applications using modern full-stack and AI technologies.
-- I am passionate about solving real-life problems through data-driven and user-centric solutions.
+- Passionate about solving real-life problems through data-driven and user-centric solutions.

 ---